-You should apply to this NIG-GS only if our SOKENDAI Department of Genetics General Program is your top choice for graduate studies, and if you will be available to visit NIG from January 26 – February 3, 2018 (the travel cost is supported).
-NIG-GS is the incoming system of IGP or EA-MEXT, which were conducted until 2017 enrollment.
+You can apply to NIG-GS only if the Genetics Program, SOKENDAI is your first-choice for graduate studies, and if you will be available to visit NIG from January 26 – February 3, 2024 to learn about our program.
+(Travel expenses for this visit will be supported.)

-Students are eligible for supplemental funding for research expenses, travel, etc. Such funds are allocated and announced on a year-by-year basis.
-All international graduate students are provided free Japanese lessons (usually two hours/month).
-English is the working language for education and research at Department of Genetics/NIG but some knowledge of basic Japanese can be useful in daily life.
+Students are eligible for supplemental funding for research activities.
+Such funds are allocated and announced on a year-by-year basis.
+All international graduate students are provided with free Japanese lessons (usually two hours/month).
+English is the working language for education and research at the Genetics Program/NIG but some knowledge of basic Japanese will be useful in daily life.

-The NIG administration has a number of staff that are fluent in English.
-We also have an English Help Desk that can assist with visas, medical issues, and other aspects of initial setup.
+The NIG administration office has staff who are fluent in English.
+We also have an English Help Desk that can help with visa and medical issues, and assist in other aspects of the initial settling in period.
 International graduate students receive assistance in finding housing.